thydel/misc-play/install-vmware-workstation.md

 TD;DR

+[VMware Remote Console 10.0.1 Release Notes][] says

 	Remote Console cannot be installed on the same virtual machine as VMware Workstation or VMware Workstation Player.

+(But that really means on the same **host** machine)

 <!-- markdown-toc start - Don't edit this section.
 Run M-x markdown-toc-generate-toc again -->
 **Table of Contents**